 Tahoe – Perhaps the Perfect Summer Running Camp Area!

-We stay at the beautiful and comfortable Squaw Valley Lodge.
+We stay at the beautiful and comfortable Palisades Tahoe Lodge.
 Lodge amenities include indoor and outdoor hot tubs, swimming, tennis, sauna and fitness room.
-Both camps begin on Friday, July 26, 2020 with an easy run to get acquainted.
+Both camps begin on Friday, July 7, 2023 with an easy run to get acquainted.
 Both camps end after breakfast on the last day.
 Each morning begins with a run or walk in a different nearby location.
-Breakfast is followed by clinics by Jeff and his guests speakers.
+Breakfast on your own is followed by clinics by Jeff and his guests speakers.
 Seminar topics include Running Injury Free, Nutrition, Getting Faster/ Speed Drills, Mental Training, Goal setting, Shoe selection, Pool running, and Running form / analysis.
 Individual consults with Jeff area also a part of camp.

 You will be emailed a registration form and waiver after your deposit is received.

 When do the running camps begin and end?